ACicmansky/LegalEase/memory-bank/journal/2025_05_12_langgraph_agent_strategy.md

 1. Install LangGraph and set up the basic infrastructure
 2. Define the complete state schema
 3. Implement the core nodes (intent classifier, entity extractor)
+4. Create the database schema for law caching
-4. Create the web search tool for Slovak legal sources
+5. Implement the web search tool for Slovak legal sources
+6. Develop the law caching logic with freshness policies
+7. Set up a basic RSS monitoring service for law updates
-5. Test the basic workflow with simple legal queries
+8. Test the basic workflow with simple legal queries

 ## Decisions Made